The Plate Joiner Standoff

 These two tools are among the most popular plate joiners on the market today for good reason.
 They are both solid tools that work smoothly without bogging down in the cut.
 The Porter Cable 557 comes out above the DeWalt 682K for the extra adjustment in the fence, better grip on cutting face, acrylic plate for double thick biscuit joints, and the face frame setting.
 I also like the ergonomics of the 557 better than the 682K.

 These plate joiners are available at a variety of locations.
-In the US, the 557 retails around $225 and the 682K is about $200.

 Full Disclosure: These tools were provided free of charge for an unbiased review.
 Rest assured, If I wouldn’t buy or use this product in my shop, I’d tell you.